-The best time of day to water is early morning during cold days, and late afternoon or evening during hot days.
-This maintains a moderate temperature (15~25 ºC) for several hours after watering so that the excess water in the growing medium can mostly evaporate.
-A low temperature slows down evaporation, and a high temperature increases the chance of pathogens infection.
-They both can lead to root rot.
+The best time of day to water is early morning in a relatively cold weather and late afternoon or evening in a relatively hot weather.
+The goal is to ensure the temperature stays moderate (15~25 ºC) for several hours after watering.
+A low temperature slows down the evaporation of the excess water, and a high temperature increases the activities of pathogens.
+They both can lead to rot.

-Experienced growers can tell this from the weights of containers with plants.
-A beginner’s method is to fill a container with the growing medium, and when needed, dig the growing medium from deep and check its moisture level.
+Experienced growers can tell if the growing medium is approaching dryness from the weights of containers.
+A beginner’s method is to fill an empty container with the growing medium and water it with other plants, When needed, take out the growing medium and check its moisture level.

-With a well-drained growing medium, water the plant from the top down until ~20% of water applied exits the drain.
-This process of flushing prevents salts carried by fertilizers and water from accumulating in the growing medium.
-The accumulate salts cause difficult for the plants to absorb water and the nutrients.
-For the same reason, the bottom-up ‘soaking’ approach is less efficient at taking salts away and therefore less ideal.
+During the growth periods and with a well-drained growing medium, water a plant from the top until ~20% of the water applied exits the drain.
+This flushing process prevents salts carried by fertilizers and water from accumulating in the growing medium.
+The salts can inhibit the water and the nutrient uptakes of a plant.
+The bottom-up ‘soaking’ approach is not recommended because it is less efficient at taking salts away.

 When plants are off the growth periods, to reduce the water supply, a good method to only water at one edge or corner of a container.
 When the weather becomes more extreme, it is recommended to only occasionally spray during hours with a moderate temperature.

 It is fine to damp the plants during watering.
 However, pay attention when using tap water because it can contain high mineral content and leave water stains on leaves.
 Acidifying the water generally addresses this issue.